SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonarqube-on-kubernetes.md

     nginx.ingress.kubernetes.io/proxy-body-size: "8m"
 ```

-### Other Configuration Options

-While we only document the most pressing Helm chart customizations in this documentation, there are other possibilities for you to choose to [Customize the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
-Please see the Helm chart [README](https://github.com/SonarSource/helm-chart-sonarqube/tree/master/charts/sonarqube) file for more information on these.

-## Known Limitations

-As SonarQube is intended to be run anywhere, there are some drawbacks that are currently known when operating in Kubernetes.
-This list is not comprehensive, but something to keep in mind and points for us to improve on.

-### No Sidecar Support

-There is currently no support for additional sidecar containers and, as a result, there is no support for log collection.
-SonarQube will print the main application log to stdout, but logs on the web, ce, or search component will be printed to separate file streams inside the container.
-If you want to use a sidecar container with the SonarQube deployment, you have to manually alter the deployment.
-### No Log Complete Collection

-As previously mentioned, there's currently no support for a log collection to make SonarQube observable.
-Logs are printed to separate file streams as plaintext.
-If you still want to scrape these logs, you will need to manually alter the deployment to read these 4 file streams and send them to your log collection solution manually.
-### Readiness and Startup delays

-When persistence is disabled, SonarQube startup takes significantly longer as the Elasticsearch indexes need to be rebuilt.
-As this delay depends on the amount of data in your SonarQube instance, the values for the startup/readiness and liveness probes need to be adjusted to your environment.
-We also recommend taking a look at the default limits for the SonarQube deployment as the amount of CPU available to SonarQube also impacts the startup time.

-### Problems with Azure Fileshare PVC

-Currently, there is a known limitation when working on AKS that resonates around the use of Azure Fileshare.
-We recommend using another storage class for persistency on AKS.

 ### Monitoring

 Currently, no cloud-native monitoring solutions play nicely with SonarQube or are supported by SonarSource.
-It is, however, possible to expose at least the JMX metrics to Prometheus with the help of the Prometheus JMX exporter.
+It is, however, possible to expose at least the JMX metrics to Prometheus with the help of the Prometheus JMX exporter for the Application Nodes.
 To use this option, set the following values in your `values.yaml` file:

 ```yaml